 Disclosure: All my lodging, meals and activities were hosted by Visit Phoenix.
 As always all opinions are my own

 The 36 hours I spent at the Fairmont Scottsdale Princess felt very much like a belated birthday present.
-A week after my real birthday, I was wined and dined like a queen, or at least like the 3 Boston based mega-grammars whose Visit Phoenix party I crashed.
+It’s one of the many luxury resorts you find in the Phoenix-Scottsdale area.
+I found myself there a week after my real birthday.
+I was wined and dined like a queen, or at least like the 3 Boston based mega-grammars whose Visit Phoenix party I crashed.

 I wasn’t really wined and dined.
 It was more like spa’d and tequila’d and taco’d, but who’s counting?

 I was also wined and dined.